Certificate of Deposit

 Don’t Chase Rates – Move your money into a Bridge Credit Union CD (Certificate of Deposit).
 Being a Bridge Credit Union member is all it takes.
 You can count on us shopping the market to bring you the most competitive rates.

 We continually monitor our rates and change them as appropriate.
-To view our current rates, please visit https://www.bridgecu.org/rates/ Check back regularly for updates.
+Check back regularly for updates.
+To view our current rates, please visit bridgecu.org/rates

 A CD is a type of savings account.
 You deposit a lump sum of money for a fixed amount of time with a fixed interest rate.
 They are attractive because they typically have a higher interest rate than a regular savings account, and they are less risky than the unexpected fluctuations with stocks and bonds.